pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 More generally, so long as there are dev set examples where humans are right and your algorithm is wrong, then many of the techniques described earlier will apply.
 This is true even if, averaged over the entire dev/test set, your performance is already surpassing human-level performance.

 There are many important machine learning applications where machines surpass human level performance.
 For example, machines are better at predicting movie ratings, how long it takes for a delivery car to drive somewhere, or whether to approve loan applications.
 Only a subset of techniques apply once humans have a hard time identifying examples that the algorithm is clearly getting wrong.
 Consequently, progress is usually slower on problems where machines already surpass human-level performance, while progress is faster when machines are still trying to catch up to humans.

-- In some problems, deep learning has surpassed human-level performance.
-Like:
-  - Online advertising.
-  - Product recommendation.
-  - Loan approval.
-- The last examples are not natural perception task, rather learning on structural data.
-Humans are far better in natural perception tasks like computer vision and speech recognition.
-- It's harder for machines to surpass human-level performance in natural perception task.
-But there are already some systems that achieved it.

-### Improving your model performance

-  - The two fundamental asssumptions of supervised learning:
-    1. You can fit the training set pretty well.
-This is roughly saying that you can achieve low **avoidable bias**.
-    2. The training set performance generalizes pretty well to the dev/test set.
-This is roughly saying that **variance** is not too bad.
-  - To improve your deep learning supervised system follow these guidelines:
-    1. Look at the difference between human level error and the training error - **avoidable bias**.
-    2. Look at the difference between the dev/test set and training set error - **Variance**.
-    3. If **avoidable bias** is large you have these options:
-       - Train bigger model.
-       - Train longer/better optimization algorithm (like Momentum, RMSprop, Adam).
-       - Find better NN architecture/hyperparameters search.
-    4. If **variance** is large you have these options:
-       - Get more training data (data augmentation).
-       - Regularization (L2, Dropout).
-       - Find better NN architecture/hyperparameters search.

-### Training and testing on different distributions

-- A lot of teams are working with deep learning applications that have training sets that are different from the dev/test sets due to the hunger of deep learning to data.
-- There are some strategies to follow up when training set distribution differs from dev/test sets distribution.
-  - Option (not recommended): shuffle all the data together and extract randomly training and dev/test sets.
-    - Advantages: all the sets now come from the same distribution.
-    - Disadvantages: the other (real world) distribution that was in the dev/test sets will occur less in the new dev/test sets and that might be not what you want to achieve.
-  - Option: take some of the dev/test set examples and add them to the training set.
-    - Advantages: the distribution you care about is your target now.
-    - Disadvantage: the distributions in training and dev/test sets are now different.
-But you will get a better performance over a long time.

 ## Training and testing on different distributions